Assessment Services for Children, Adolescents, and Post-Secondary Students

 Outcomes: determination of gifted identification if appropriate, information about cognitive strengths and needs, recommendations for learning.

-Outcomes: understanding of mental health strengths and needs, diagnosis if appropriate (e.g., anxiety disorders, mood disorders, etc.), and a recommendations for follow up support and strategies.
+Outcomes: clearer understanding of mental health strengths and needs, diagnosis (e.g., anxiety or mood disorder) when appropriate, and individualized recommendations to support emotional well-being, and referrals to additional supports if needed.